hl7au/au-fhir-core/input/pagecontent/sex-and-gender.md

 ### Pronouns​

-<p class="stu-note">Must Support and Obligations for the [Individual Pronouns](http://hl7.org/fhir/StructureDefinition/individual-pronouns) extension are requirements for future consideration.</p>
+<p class="stu-note">Must Support and Obligations for the <a href="http://hl7.org/fhir/StructureDefinition/individual-pronouns">Individual Pronouns</a> extension are requirements for future consideration.</p>

 AU Core supports representation and exchange of the Pronouns data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)) in: